 Aligning the interests of our stockholders and officers.
-The elements of our 2017 executive compensation program were designed to be aligned with the interests of our stockholders by linking our incentive compensation performance metrics to key indicators of the Company's financial performance, including our pre-tax income (70% of the total target opportunity of our 2017 Annual Incentive Program awards) and our long-term pre-tax margin performance improvement relative to our industry peers (50% of our 2017 long-term incentive awards).
-All of our 2017 long-term incentive awards are in the form of either Performance-Based RSUs or time-based RSU awards, both of which provide a direct link to our stock value.
+The elements of our 2018 executive compensation program were designed to be aligned with the interests of our stockholders by linking our incentive compensation performance metrics to key indicators of the Company's financial performance, including our pre-tax income (60% of the total target opportunity of our 2018 AIP awards) and our long-term pre-tax margin performance improvement relative to our industry peers (50% of our 2018 long-term incentive awards).
+All our 2018 long-term incentive awards are in the form of either Performance-Based RSUs or timebased RSUs, both of which provide a direct link to our stock price.

 Furthermore, we believe that our officers should have a meaningful financial stake in our long-term success.
-In 2017, the Committee adopted enhanced stock ownership guidelines that require our officers to maintain a stake in the long-term success of our business.
-The 2017 enhancements increased the target ownership levels and eliminated counting cash-settled equity awards toward the specified ownership levels.
-In 2018, the Committee adopted an enhanced clawback policy to provide for recoupment of incentive compensation in specified circumstances.
-See "Other Executive Compensation Matters-Recoupment of Earned Awards/"Claw-back" Policy."
+Our stock ownership guidelines require each of our officers to hold stock in the Company that is based on a multiple of the officer's base salary.
+We also have a claw-back policy, which was enhanced in 2018, that provides for recoupment of incentive compensation in specified circumstances.
+See "Other Executive Compensation Matters-Stock Ownership Guidelines" and "-Recoupment of Earned Awards/"Claw-back" Policy."
 In addition, the Company's Securities Trading Policy prohibits speculative and derivative trading and short selling with respect to our securities by all officers.
 The policy further prohibits pledging Company securities and hedging transactions with respect to Company securities.
 We believe these requirements, coupled with our long-term incentive program, effectively align the interests of our officers with those of our stockholders and motivate the creation of long-term stockholder value.

 Our broad-based employee incentive opportunities also are designed to further our objective of aligning the interests of our employees with those of our stockholders and customers.
 Our profit sharing plans provide eligible employees with incentives that are aligned with the interests of our stockholders through payout opportunities based on our annual pre-tax profit.
-The Company also rewards employees with an incentive program and a perfect attendance program.
-Our annual incentive awards to officers also reward results linked to operational performance measures that are considered key indicators of customer satisfaction (on-time departures, flight completion factor, and mishandled baggage ratio) (20% of the total target opportunity of our 2017 Annual Incentive Program awards).
+As noted further below, our annual incentive awards to officers reward results linked to operational performance measures that are considered key indicators of customer satisfaction and provide incentives based on direct surveys of customer satisfaction.
+Eligible employees are also rewarded with incentives based on operational performance and direct customer satisfaction measures.
 We believe that these programs ensure a focus on operational performance that aligns pay with customer satisfaction, enhances our product, and ultimately drives financial performance.